Critical and near-critical relaxation of holographic superfluids: Introduction

 \section{Introduction}

+The (complex) Ginzburg-Landau and Gross-Pitaevskii equations are among the simplest yet most important nonlinear phenomenological models in mathematical physics, and can describe the surprisingly rich macroscopic behavior of various complex systems from nonlinear waves to non-equilibrium phenomena in superconductors and superfluids \cite{RevModPhys.74.99,tsuneto_1998}.
+Relaxation of homogeneous superfluids near the second order phase transition is usually governed by the derivative of the free energy.
+However, exactly at the critical point, the derivative of the free energy vanishes and equilibration is totally governed by nonlinearities (inaccessible within linear response).

+In experiments, it is impossible to engineer the system to relax exactly to the critical point.
+Hence, extending the analysis to \textit{nearly} critical quenches is necessary.
+Moreover, fluctuations of the order parameter are usually neglected in conventional hydrodynamics since they are captured by massive modes.
+However, close to the critical point those modes become light and have to be taken into account.
+For example, order parameter fluctuations were crucial in recent experiments on strange metals~\cite{Seibold_2021,Arpaia_2021}.
-So-called holographic superconductors have been a steady source of inspiration and target of research for the holography community since their inception in \cite{Hartnoll:2008vx,Hartnoll:2008kx,Herzog:2008he,Herzog:2009xv,Gubser:2008px}.
-Despite the established nomenclature, it is commonly understood that these systems might more correctly be understood to be holographic superfluids, because the gauge-symmetry present in the bulk should translate into a global symmetry according to common AdS/CFT wisdom.

-However, it has been demonstrated in \cite{Domenech:2010nf} that the Maxwell equations on the boundary can be imposed, leading to a genuine holographic superconductor.
-Another interesting perspective was offered in \cite{Maeda:2010br}, where it was argued that we should understand large gauge transformations in the bulk to give rise to transformations that can be interpreted as "background-gauge" transformations in the boundary theory, affecting the sources imposed there but not being tied to a dynamical photon.
+In the past decades, the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} has emerged as a new tool to investigate out-of equilibrium physics, especially in the strongly coupled regime \cite{Zaanen:2015oix}.
+Indeed, so-called holographic superconductors have been a steady target of research since their inception in \cite{Gubser:2008px,Hartnoll:2008vx,Hartnoll:2008kx,Herzog:2008he}.
+Despite the established nomenclature, it is commonly understood that these systems might more correctly be termed holographic superfluids, as the gauge-symmetry in the bulk should translate into a global symmetry according to common AdS/CFT wisdom \footnote{However, the Maxwell equations on the boundary can be imposed, leading to a genuine holographic superconductor \cite{Domenech:2010nf}.}.
+Another interesting perspective suggested in \cite{Maeda:2010br} is to understand large gauge transformations in the bulk as giving rise to transformations that are "background-gauge invariance" transformations in the boundary theory, affecting the sources imposed there without being tied to a dynamical photon.
 This perspective will be especially influential for our work.

-The goal of this work is to study how holographic superconductors relax to their equilibrium state after a quench when the final state is close to the critical point.
-Generically, for a \textit{near}-critical end-state this relaxation will of course be characterized at late times by an exponential falloff, where the half-life time of said falloff diverges as the end-state is taken towards the critical point.
-This is known as \textit{critical slowing down} \cite{RevModPhys.49.435}, see \cite{Maeda:2008hn,Maeda:2009wv,Natsuume:2010vb,Ewerz:2014tua} for works in the holographic context.